LM-Designs/SORA/README.md

 # S°ORA Landing Page

 This is the S°ORA restaurant website — a single static page (`index.html`) plus an `assets/` folder of images, icons, and menu PDFs.
-No build step, no server-side code — just HTML/CSS/JS you can open directly or host anywhere that serves static files (GitHub Pages, Netlify, etc.).

 ## Replacing a photo (no coding needed)